Eyeful Tower of Sleaze Eyeful Magazine, Robert Harrison Deja Vu Vintage Sleaze Cheesecake Peter Driben Bettie Page and The Cover Used TWICE

 Dull Tool Dim Bulb Books Catalog HERE

-So I'm working on a new, revised, gigundo edition of The Dangerous Years (which will incorporate considerable information, pictures and more) ...consequently, I am spending some time with organized crime.
+While working on our gigundo edition of Times Square SMUT (which will incorporate considerable information, pictures and more) I am spending some quality time with organized crime.
 A graphic from a government document mid-1950s that shows "contacts" in which smut traded hands.
 So what the HECK is up with West Virginia?
 Them boys in the mountains must have been runnin' porn along with corn!

 South Carolina and Florida seem to have an inordinate bunch of spots as well...No wonder Homer Simpson called Florida "America's Wang."